manisankarkaranam/algo-trading/README.md

 # Algo-Trading

-# 1. CrossMAFromBelow
+# 1. Cross MA From Below

   Buy Signal: When stock close price crosses 200D SMA from below and 200D SMA should be in uptrend for last 30 days Sell Signal: When EXPECTED_RETURNS are achieved or Days in the trade > MAX_HOLD or cur_profit_loss_percent < MAX_LOSS

-# 2. BelowMARSI
+# 2. Below MA and RSI

   Buy Signal: When stock is trading below 200D SMA and 14D RSI.
   Sell Signal: When EXPECTED_RETURNS are achieved or Days in the trade > MAX_HOLD or cur_profit_loss_percent < MAX_LOSS